DLN-India/DLN-India.github.io/_posts/2019-02-07-Becoming-a-better-Programmer-a-how-to-guide.md

    • Write your own build tooling.
    • Compile/run multi-file program

-5.Ability to analyze reason about and debug programs
+## Ability to analyze reason about and debug programs

-6.Deplyments infrastructure & devops                  Linuxacademy.com has a great bunch of hands-on-labs.
+## Deplyments infrastructure & devops                  Linuxacademy.com has a great bunch of hands-on-labs.
 Capistrano deployment system                          qwiklabs.com also has similar hands-on-labs.

 **Software Architecting principles and basic scaling techniques.**